trevorjhou/Kaggle-irrigation-prediction/README.md

 This indicates that all three boosting approaches are effective for this dataset, and that model choice has only a limited impact on performance.

-Overall, boosting did not provide a significant improvement over bagging for this task, and both approaches were equally effective.
+Overall, the differences between boosting models were small, indicating that all approaches were similarly effective for this dataset.

 ## HW4: Feature Engineering, Selection, and Ensembling

 ### Notebook
 - Kaggle Notebook: https://www.kaggle.com/code/trevorjhou/ml-homework/notebook?scriptVersionId=315636661

----

 ### Models Used
 I experimented with several models that differ in meaningful ways: